 Outreach centers are located at Deerfield, Dighton, Healy, Holcomb, Lakin, Leoti, Scott City, Syracuse and Tribune.
-Students may call the GCCC Outreach Program at 620-276-0441 to request class information and to obtain names and local phone numbers of community coordinators.
+Students may call the GCCC Outreach Program at 620-276-9550 to request class information and to obtain names and local phone numbers of community coordinators.

-With access to a state-of-the-art interactive television classroom on the main campus, the college now broadcasts classes to the outreach communities enabling the college to offer courses to small groups of students.
 In the future the college plans to offer mediated courses using Internet, email, chat rooms, and other technologies which will make the outreach program even more responsive to the individual needs of time and place bound students who cannot access on-campus programs.